oracle-livelabs/converged/obaas/microtx/microtx.md

 TODO

 Create a new Java file called `LRAUtils.java` in `src/main/java/com/example/accounts/services`.
-This class will contain common utility methods that are needed by multiple partipants.
+This class will contain common utility methods that are needed by multiple participants.
 You will implement this class using the singleton pattern so that there will only be one instance of this class.

 Here is the code to set up the class and implement the singleton pattern: